Best Ways To Prevent Or Minimize Solvent Loss

 In open-top degreasers, significant solvent loss can occur through the open top of the unit.
 The following precautions can help prevent this from happening:

 - Put lids on tanks.
 Cover tanks when not in use.
 Covers that slide off and on horizontally disturb the vapor less than ones that hinge vertically.
-If you can, use silhouette entry covers that stay in place during use; this can reduce solvent loss up to 55 percent.
+If you can, use silhouette entry covers that stay in place during use; this can reduce relative evaporation rates of solvents by up to 55 percent.

 - Add secondary cooling coils above the condenser coils.
 This creates an additional vapor loss barrier.